 Man in his late thirties, trying to change his career from teaching to programming

 I’m Carl, and I have been working as a teacher ever since I earned my Masters Degree.
 But I found that the career in education is not really my cup of coffee, and for the past few years I’ve been learning various programming languages, mostly C++ and Java, preparing for a career change.
 Now I feel ready to make a transition.

 I feel excited, happy to start something new, and understanding the software applications you develop in your company, I believe to be a great fit for the job you advertise.

 Woman who was fired from her last job, looking for a position of an assistant principal, now in her fifties

 My name is Caren, and I’ve been working in education administration for the past twenty years.
-My life is connected with education, becasue I try to follow my lifelong mission of improving the level of elementary schools in this county.
+My life is connected with education, because I try to follow my lifelong mission of improving the level of elementary school education in this county.

 Man tries to get a job on an ecological farm, but has no experience in the field.
 He is trying to change his career

 I’m John, I like to spend my time outside, walking in the nature, gardening.
 I’ve been working with computers for most of my life, and now I am looking for a radical change, since I am tired of corporate environment.

 Understanding that I may look overqualified for this position, but this is exactly the job I want to have, and I am eager to learn to do it well.
 I believe that once you have a relationship to animals, once you feel for them, you will quickly learn how to take care of the, and how to do a good job on a farm.